Mixing a song at your home recording studio can be challenging. You may have low-quality equipment, little experience, an untreated room, etc.

 Every DAW has a little pan knob.
 By default, they are in the center and you can move them right or left.
 Most of the DAWs measure panning in percentage.
 For example, 100% pan means that you will hear that instrument only in one speaker, 50% means halfway panning, and so on.
 0% is the center.

 And that’s the panning process.
 You pan your instruments and vocals on both sides or leave them in the center.
 And there is a common way of panning instruments.
 I’m here to explain it.

 For example, rhythm guitars go all the way to the sides.
 This is called hard panning.
 One guitar goes 100% left, and another 100% right.
 This is very common in metal music or heavy music in general.
 But you can pan them 75% or anything you feel sounds right.
 But 100% is very common.

-Bass and vocals stay at the center.
-Like a bass drum.
-Because you need a punch of bass and bass drum, they should stay at the center of the stereo spectrum.
+Bass, vocals, and kick drum stay at the center because you need a punch of bass and bass drum, they should stay at the center of the stereo spectrum.
 Additional vocals can go on sides but hard panning is not required.

 You can pan different instruments on the sides or leave them in the center.
 It all depends on how many instruments are on the track and what you want to do with them.
 There are no rules in mixing.
 Just some common practices from many years of experience.

 This step is not very common among mixing engineers.
 I have seen very few people who do it but I like this method.
 I call it the preparation for mixing.
 And it’s a very easy thing to do.
 I always do it when I mix a song.